The

 Economic Liberation

-The Redbird Project initiative was created to honor our dear ancestor Iverson W. Lane; who fought U.S. apartheid and was victorious in the Supreme Court battle over voting rights in 1939: Lane v.
+• The Redbird Project initiative was created to honor our dear ancestor Iverson W. Lane; who fought U.S. colonialism and secured a partial victory at the Supreme Court of the colonizing regime in a battle over voting rights in 1939: Lane v.
 Wilson.

-Mayor Iverson W. Lane was a highly influential leader in the all-Black town of Redbird, OK.
-As a business and community leader, he leveraged his position in the fight to free Black people from terrorism and genocide in the U.S.
+Mayor Iverson W. Lane was a respected community & business leader in the all-Black town of Redbird, OK.
+Instead of becoming a sellout to the colonial regime, he leveraged his class position to fight to free African people from the terrorism and genocidal policies the U.S.

 The Mission